Denbigh Teaching School Alliance

 We work with 40 partner schools across Milton Keynes and the surrounding area.

 Salaried trainees are employed by the placement school on the Unqualified Teachers’ Pay Scale.
+The tuition fees of £9,250 are paid by the employing school.

 Financial support isn’t available for this course because it comes with a salary.